 Navigating the Florida Drunk Driving Accident Claims Process

-The first thing we need to do to help you get the money you deserve is to determine if you meet the “serious injury” threshold.
+To help you get the money you deserve, we first need to determine if you meet the “serious injury” threshold.
 We may be able to determine if you are eligible to file a liability claim during your initial consultation.

 Once we fully understand your legal options, we can begin the process of investigating your accident and trying to recover the compensation you deserve.